Skip to main content

 • Use GraalVM native images (experimental)

-Q: When running mvn spring-boot:run, it prompts "No plugin found for prefix 'spring-boot'", how to handle it?
+Q: What to do when running mvn spring-boot:run prompts "No plugin found for prefix 'spring-boot'"?

-A: This is because the project lacks Spring Boot Maven plugin configuration.
+A: This is because the project lacks the Spring Boot Maven plugin configuration.
 Solution:

-1. Ensure pom.xml contains spring-boot-starter-parent as the parent project.
+1. Ensure the pom.xml includes spring-boot-starter-parent as the parent project

 3. Refer to the complete pom.xml configuration example in the documentation